 Publications

-"The strategic use of corporate philanthropy: Evidence from bank donations" (with Seungho Choi and Raphael Jonghyeon Park), Review of Finance
+"The strategic use of corporate philanthropy: Evidence from bank donations" (with Seungho Choi and Raphael Jonghyeon Park)

 Working Papers